 Our childbirth series is designed to improve the quality of care during childbirth and protect the lives of birthing women.
 Ten million women suffer injury, infection, or disease in childbirth each year, and 300,000 of these woman die.
 The series features 12 videos around normal birth that demonstrate best-practice care during labor, birth, and immediate postpartum.
 They showcase a midwifery approach to care with a birth attendant working solo, the norm in small facilities throughout much of the developing world.
 Read more: About the Childbirth Series.

 Of all preventive interventions, breastfeeding has the greatest potential impact on child survival, yet only 40% of babies in the developing world are exclusively breastfed.
 Virtually every mother can breastfeed, if given appropriate support, advice, and encouragement, as well as practical assistance to resolve any problems.
-These videos will “show and tell” this important information to help health workers and mothers achieve greater breastfeeding success worldwide.
-Nine videos for health workers are now available.
+These 18 videos “show and tell” this important information to help health workers and mothers achieve greater breastfeeding success worldwide.
 Read more: About the Breastfeeding Series.

 The Story of Cholera